 - Computers and Online Research

-- The library has six computers for use by persons not affiliated with the University of Pittsburgh School of Law.
+- The library has four computers for use by persons not affiliated with the University of Pittsburgh School of Law.
 Patrons who wish to use a computer should sign in at the library Circulation Desk and a staff member will help you sign onto a computer.
-An automatic timer limits computer sessions to one hour.
-A number of legal database subscriptions are available on these computers, including Lexis's Shepard's Citators and a limited version of Westlaw.
+An automatic timer limits computer sessions to 45 minutes.
+A number of legal database subscriptions are available on these computers.
 The reference librarian can help you use these online resources.

 - Our Special Borrowers Program allows attorneys in Western Pennsylvania to borrow circulating library materials from the Library collection.
 Memberships are $100 per year, $75 for members of the University of Pittsburgh Law Alumni Association.
 Each Special Borrower will receive a unique Barco Law Library card with a barcoded ID number; the card or ID number must be provided to borrow materials.